 Transforming experiences with psychedelics

-People who did not use the psychedelic drugs, or who drank alcohol or used opioids instead, did not have the same level of transforming experiences, increased connectedness, or positive mood - the study found.
+People who did not take the psychedelic drugs, or who instead drank alcohol or used opioids, did not have the same level of transformative experiences, increased connectedness, or positive mood - the study found.

 Although the researchers did not take into account poor responses to psychedelics, they said the findings suggest that psychedelic drugs may be useful in treating mood disorders.